What NADAN Does

-NADAN aims to help every conscripted soldier that needs legal aid, regardless of financial background, and to promote the legal welfare of all conscripted soldiers.
+NADAN aims to help every conscripted soldier who needs legal aid, regardless of financial background, and to promote the legal welfare of all conscripted soldiers.

 NADAN is the only non-profit organization formed for the sole purpose of providing legal aid specifically to IDF conscripted soldiers.

-Statistical information provided to NADAN by the IDF has shown that about 3,500-5000 conscripted soldiers per year are in need of legal aid in one or more matter - and in upwards of 10,000 cases per year.
+Statistical information provided to NADAN by the IDF has shown that about 3,500-5000 conscripted soldiers per year are in need of legal aid in one or more matters – and in above 10,000 cases per year.

-Our research indicates that legal assistance from existing government programs, as well as from other not-for-profit organizations, is many times practically inaccessible to soldiers, due to the soldiers’ unique schedules, long periods of unavailability, and limited resources (in time and knowledge).
+Our research indicates that legal assistance offered by existing government programs, as well as by other not-for-profit organizations, is many times practically inaccessible to soldiers due to the soldiers’ unique schedules, long periods of unavailability and limited resources (in time and knowledge).
 Furthermore, many of these organizations lack the specific professional knowledge and experience related to the particulars of dealing with soldiers.

-NADAN’s accessibility of services takes into consideration the nature of military service and the unique lifestyle of conscripted soldiers, in order to make our legal aid accessible to them.
+In order to make our legal aid accessible to them, NADAN’s accessibility of services takes into consideration the nature of military service and the unique lifestyle of conscripted soldiers.

-For instance, NADAN’s office and reception hours are tailored for when soldiers are usually on leave, and take place during non-conventional hours, including weekends.
-Additionally, our communication with soldiers is via mediums such as Facebook, email, Whatsapp, and other instant messaging apps, utilizing a soldier’s smartphone, which is his or her main point of contact.
+For instance, NADAN’s office and reception hours are tailored for when soldiers are usually on leave, and they happen during non-conventional hours, including weekends.
+Additionally, our communication with soldiers is via mediums such as Facebook, email, Whatsapp and other instant messaging apps, utilizing a soldier’s smartphone which is his or her main point of contact.

-NADAN’s founding members are veterans of the IDF Military Advocate General Corps, and are well versed with the particular challenges that conscripted soldiers face during their military service, as well as the solutions available to them, both within and outside the IDF.
+NADAN’s founding members are veterans of the IDF Military Advocate General Corps and are well versed with the particular challenges conscripted soldiers face during their military service as well as with the solutions available to them, both within and outside the IDF.